LordDashMe/php-mailchimp/README.md

 ```
 ---
 ### Support
-- Feel free to contact me just drop a mail to this email address:
+- Feel free to contact me if you just drop a mail to this email address:
 	- reyesjoshuaclifford@gmail.com

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODg3MzI0Ml19
+eyJoaXN0b3J5IjpbLTE3NDI2NzI3ODRdfQ==
 -->